Reading List Essentials

 by John Welwood

 This book helps reignite a purpose, a path and gives you a doorway to re-enter your life and your collective connection all of those in your life - both in Spirit and in the physical.
-Find this book on Amazon.com here.
+Find Ordinary Magic on Amazon.com here.

-Still wondering what happens to the soul after death?
-I also an eBook, From Crossing Over to Connection (which includes a free meditation) for understanding how continuing bonds manifest in the afterlife.
+Wondering what happens to the soul after death?
+I also have an eBook, From Crossing Over to Connection (which includes a free meditation) for understanding how continuing bonds manifest in the afterlife.

 Amanda Linette Meder

 Other Articles You May Enjoy: